TomValckx/hello-world/Project.md

 val wcad = filteredWordsad.reduceByKey(_ + _)
 val wcnu = filteredWordsnu.reduceByKey(_ + _)
 ```
 This results in the word counts for every country per news website.
-To find the number of articles about a certain country we first set a random number generator `cajfaljgalj;ahgadfa`.
+To find the number of articles about a certain country we first set a random number generator `val r = scala.util.Random`.
 We then add a random number in front of every article.
 Then we split the article into tuples of (word, vector(random numbers)).
 Finally we map this to a tuple (word, number of distinct numbers).

 ```scala
 val word_occurencetelegraaf = article_textstelegraaf.map(x=>r.nextFloat+x).map(_.split(" "))